-You pay Home health services - (nursing services) Standard Option Value Plan A registered nurse (R.N.) or licensed practical nurse (L.P.N.) is covered for outpatient services when: PPO: 10% of the Plan's allowance and all charges after the Plan has paid the \$1,500 PPO: 20% of the Plan's allowance and all charges after the Plan has paid the \$900 Prescribed by your attending physician (i.e., the physician who is treating your illness or injury) for outpatient services; annual maximum Non-PPO: 30% of the Plan's annual maximum Non-PPO: 40% of the Plan's • The physician indicates the length of time the services are needed; and allowance and any difference between our allowance and the billed amount; all charges after allowance and any difference between our allowance and the billed amount; all charges after • The physician identifies the specific professional skills required by the patient and the medical necessity for skilled services. the Plan has paid the \$1,500 annual maximum the Plan has paid the \$900 annual maximum Note: Services of a Christian Science Nurse are covered under this benefit.
-Not covered: All charges All charges Inpatient private duty nursing • Nursing care requested by, or for the convenience of, the patient or the patient's family • Services primarily for hygiene, feeding, exercising, moving the patient, homemaking, companionship or giving oral medication • All charges after the Plan has paid the maximum annual benefit of \$1,500 (Standard Option) or \$900 (Value Plan) for covered nursing services Chiropractic Chiropractic care PPO: \$15 copayment per visit PPO: 20% of the Plan's Manipulation of the spine and extremities and all charges after the Plan has paid the \$2,500 combined allowance and all charges after the Plan has paid the \$2,500 Adjunctive procedures such as ultrasound, electrical muscle stimulation, vibratory therapy, and cold pack application rehabilitative, chiropractic and alternative treatment therapy maximum (No deductible) combined rehabilitative, chiropractic and alternative treatment therapies maximum Note: The annual \$2,500 combined rehabilitative, chiropractic and alternative treatment therapies maximum includes all covered services and supplies billed for these therapies.
-Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount; all charges after the Plan has paid the \$2,500 combined rehabilitative, chiropractic and alternative treatment therapies maximum (No deductible) Non-PPO: All charges
+Home health services - (nursing services) You pay Standard Option Value Plan A registered nurse (R.N.) or licensed practical nurse (L.P.N.) is covered for outpatient services when: PPO: 10% of the Plan's allowance and all charges after 6 PPO: 20% of the Plan's allowance and all charges after 4 Prescribed by your attending physician (i.e., the physician who is treating your illness or injury) for outpatient services; visits Non-PPO: 30% of the Plan's allowance and any difference visits Non-PPO: 40% of the Plan's allowance and any difference • The physician indicates the length of time the services are needed; and between our allowance and the billed amount; all charges after 6 visits between our allowance and the billed amount; all charges after 4 visits The physician identifies the specific professional skills required by the patient and the medical necessity for skilled services.
+Note: Benefits are limited to 6 visits (Standard Option) or 4 visits (Value Plan) per person per calendar year Note: Services of a Christian Science Nurse are covered under this benefit.
+Not covered: All charges All charges Inpatient private duty nursing • Nursing care requested by, or for the convenience of, the patient or the patient's family Services and supplies primarily for hygiene, feeding, exercising, moving the patient, homemaking, companionship or giving oral medication • All charges after 6 visits (Standard Option) or 4 visits (Value Plan) per person per calendar year Chiropractic Chiropractic care PPO: \$20 copayment per visit PPO: 20% of the Plan's Manipulation of the spine and extremities and all charges after the Plan has paid the 26-visit combined allowance and all charges after the Plan has paid the 26-visit Adjunctive procedures such as ultrasound, electrical muscle stimulation, vibratory therapy, and cold pack application rehabilitative, chiropractic and alternative treatment therapies maximum (No deductible) combined rehabilitative, chiropractic and alternative treatment therapies maximum Note: The 26-visit per person combined rehabilitative, chiropractic and alternative treatment therapies annual maximum includes all covered services and supplies billed for these therapies.
+Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount; all charges after the Plan has paid the 26-visit combined rehabilitative, chiropractic and alternative treatment therapies maximum (No deductible) Non-PPO: All charges